 IDG WeChat qr Code

-Razer, a San Francisco-and Singapore-based manufacturer of gaming peripherals, has launched a new subsidiary which plans to utilize like artificial intelligence, Internet of Things and other next-generation technologies in the construction industry.
-The new Razer unit, known as Echo Base, will operate out of the company's Southeast Asian headquarters in Singapore.
-IDG Capital-Accel China invested $50 million in Razer in 2011.
+Razer, a Hong Kong-listed gaming hardware manufacturer, has launched a new video capture card designed to make it easier for users to livestream games in high-definition.
+The new Razer product earned a positive review for its“professional grade results.”IDG Capital-Accel China invested $50 million in Razer in 2011.
 Razer is now listed on the Hong Kong Stock Exchange and reported $517.9 million in revenue in 2017.